Struct RArray

 Returns a flat, mutable representation of the array in col-major.

-pub fn dim(&self) -> &D
+pub fn dim(&self) -> Vec<usize>

-Get the dimensions for this array.
+Returns the dimensions of the array.

-impl<T> RArray<T, [usize; 1]>
+impl<T> RArray<T, 1>

 where T: ToVectorValue, Robj: for<'a> AsTypedSlice<'a, T>,